BIOGRAPHY

 Louw says: “The purpose of my work is to awaken a consciousness of our connectivity with the planet as a whole.
 I want to draw my viewer into moments of self-reflection - soul searching - for that is what makes us truly human.

-She also has numerous works in private art collections internationally.
-Currently her work can be viewed at Art on Church in Stellenbosch, Ebony Curated in Franschhoek, the Intethe Gallery in Hermanus.
+She has numerous works in private art collections globally.
+Currently her work can be viewed at Art on Church, Stellenbosch, Art@Africa, Cape Town, Intethe Gallery, Hermanus, Walker Bay Modern Art Gallery, Hermanus.
 By appointment at her JTL Studio in Somerset West.

-Public Sculpture – Oupa Carlos in Stellenbosch, sits on the corner of Dorp Street and Die Laan.
+Public Sculpture - Oupa Carlos in Stellenbosch, sits on the corner of Dorp Street and Die Laan.

 Jean Theron Louw received the 2019 US Woordfees Trophy for Visual Arts - Best Presentation, for her exhibition titled, My African Wild Dogs.
 My African Wild Dogs was also exhibited at the Montagu Book Festival where Jean was the Festival Artist in 2019.
 The work, My African Wild Dogs was exhibited at Gallery One 11 in Cape Town in 2020.
 My African Wild Dogs won the 2020 kykNET Fiesta Award for Best Presentation in Visual Art.

 Jean Theron Louw’s thought-provoking sculpture “The View” was on display at Gearing’s Point in Hermanus as part of the Hermanus Fynarts Public Sculpture Exhibition in 2020 and 2021.
-Currently a smaller life rendition of “The View” is displayed at SculptX 2022 Melrose Arch, Johannesburg.